Micayle-Beukes/Space-Invaders/README.md

 # **Space-Invaders**

-This is simple Space Invaders game implemented in Python using the Pygame library.
+This is a simple Space Invaders game implemented in Python using the Pygame library.
 In this game, the player controls a spaceship and shoots down enemy spaceships while avoiding collisions.

 ### Prerequisites
 Before running the game, make sure you have Python and the Pygame library installed on your system.
 You can install Pygame using the following command: